faizilham/faizilham.github.io/_drafts/making-budget-pascal-compiler.md

 [^1]: PTI-A class, for those who were pre-2012 ITB students.
 If I remember correctly, the class was reorganized into PTI-B and DasPro classes for CS & EE students due to a syllabus change in 2012.
 [^2]: I'm fully aware that there is a way to [compile Pascal to WebAssembly using FreePascal](https://wiki.freepascal.org/WebAssembly/Compiler) and maybe a lot more other ways, but I also want to make a compiler!
-[^3]: This was originally not the case, until Meltdown and Spectre changed everything
+[^3]: This was originally not the case, until Meltdown and Spectre changed everything.